demisjohn/Microscope-Measurement-Tools/README.md

 1. Download and install the [scientific image analysis program FIJI](http://fiji.sc)
 1. Download the most recent [Microscope Tools Release from Github](https://github.com/Elaniobro/Microscope-Measurement-Tools/releases/tag/v2.4)
     1. Extract/Unzip the file you downloaded from Github called: `Microscope-Measurment-tools`
     1. Move the folder contents (or just the plugins and macros directories) into the FIJI directory (Fiji.app).
-When prompted, choose to overwrite the StartupMacros.fifi.ijm
+When prompted, choose to overwrite the file StartupMacros.fiji.ijm
     <img src="https://github.com/Elaniobro/Microscope-Measurement-Tools/blob/master/img/pkg_contents.png?raw=true" width="600"/>

 **note** _MacOS may prevent you from opening an unverified application follow steps below to open_